List of cercopithecoids

 Cercopithecoidea is a superfamily of primates.
 Members of this family are called cercopithecoids, or Old World monkeys, and include baboons, colobuses, guenons, lutungs, macaques, and other types of monkeys.
 Cercopithecoidea contains only a single family, Cercopithecidae, and includes nearly half of the species in the suborder Haplorhini, itself one of two suborders in the order Primates.
 Cercopithecoids are found in Asia and Africa, generally in forests, though some species can be found in shrublands, wetlands, and caves.
-They range in size from the Gabon talapoin, at 23 cm plus a 31 cm tail, to the kipunji, at 90 cm plus a 115 cm tail.
+They range in size from the Gabon talapoin, at 23 cm plus a 31 cm tail, to the Chacma baboon, at 115 cm plus a 72 cm tail.
 Cercopithecoids primarily eat leaves, fruit, and seeds.
 Most cercopithecoids do not have population estimates, but the ones that do range from 30 mature individuals to 100,000.
 Forty-eight species are categorized as endangered, and a further twenty-six species are categorized as critically endangered.

 The 158 extant species of Cercopithecidae are divided into two subfamilies: Cercopithecinae, containing 78 baboon, guenon, macaque, and other monkey species divided between thirteen genera, and Colobinae, containing 80 colobus, lutung, and other monkey species divided between ten genera.
 Dozens of extinct prehistoric cercopithecoid species have been discovered, though due to ongoing research and discoveries the exact number and categorization is not fixed.